Study skills for lifelong learning

 Showing students how to study while they study

-On top of expert study tips and note-taking, Stile X has a few other tricks to help your students revise.
+On top of expert study tips and note-taking, Stile's revision resources has a few other tricks to help your students revise.

-1. Glossaries: Stile X asks students to create their own definitions for keywords to help them master key vocabulary.
+1. Glossaries: Stile's revision resources ask students to create their own definitions for keywords to help them master key vocabulary.
 The flashcards, quizzes and games on the dedicated Stile X phone app can help students fill in the blanks.

 2. Practice tests are the bread and butter of retrieval practice.
-Retrieval practice is a highly effective study technique that asks learners to recall knowledge from memory rather than rereading.
-Students can then check their answers on the Stile X app.
+Retrieval practice is a highly effective study technique that asks learners to recall knowledge from memory rather than re-reading.
+Students can then check their answers in Stile or on the Stile X phone app.

-3. Unit reflections are being introduced into every Stile X unit for 2023 and ask students to bring their knowledge together into a graphic organiser.
+3. Unit reflections are being introduced into every Stile unit and ask students to bring their knowledge together into a graphic organiser.
 In doing so, they connect ideas and boost recall.

 Read the research!